garden-io/garden/docs/reference/config.md

       # Required.
       name:

+      # A description of the task.
+      #
+      # Optional.
+      description:

       # The names of any tasks that must be executed, and the names of any services that must be
       # running, before this task is executed.
       #